xillig/TTLocVis/docs/index.md

 #Installation
 __Attention:__ Event though TTLocVis should run on Python 3.7 and 3.8, it was not fully tested under these conditions.
-We do recommend to install a new (conda) environment with Python 3.6.
+We do recommend to install a new (conda) environment using Python 3.6.

 The package can be installed via *pip*:
 ```commandline